 Canvas Frame Options

-Different frame styles for framing stretched canvas pictures and oil paintings on board
+Different frame styles for framing stretched canvas pictures and canvas boards

 So which type of canvas frame is right for your stretched canvas?
 We wish we could help!
 While we can give you a breakdown of the differences ' and the similarities ' between floater frames and traditional frames, only you can decide what's best for your artwork.
 We know it's not an easy decision, but do remember that when it comes to art, everything is subjective.
 There really is no right or wrong answer, so opt for a frame that feels like it best reflects your image, and complements the style of the picture.
 To learn more about the different types of picture frame available, take a look at our wide range of made-to-order floater frames and traditional frames, with various widths and internal depths to suit any size of stretched canvas.
 You can also get in touch with us via our contact page for more assistance.